 Fluid-applied waterproofing materials offer certain advantages over self-adhered sheet membranes, primarily the ease of installation, simplified detailing, and cost efficiency.
 Many challenges associated with sheet membrane waterproofing systems, such as ‘fish mouths,’ uneven seams, difficult end lapping, and complexity of installing a straight flat sheet on a polygonal structure, are eliminated in a fluid-applied system.
 With liquid membranes, minor substrate imperfections, small gaps, and irregularities are easily addressed.
 The seamless, monolithic quality of a liquid membrane reduces the concern of failures at joints, laps, seams, and changes in plane.
 The elastomeric properties of a fully adhered, fluid-applied system will accommodate minor settling and structural movements due to temperature and humidity changes.

 Whether sprayed, rolled, or troweled on, liquid membranes reduce waterproofing installation costs by eliminating time and labor associated with substrate priming, taping, and rolling seams, and measuring and cutting large prefabricated sheets.
 While many variables, such as the skill of the installer and the specific site conditions, influence the final installation cost, some estimators report a labor cost reduction of up to 60 percent by using a fluid-applied membrane over a traditional sheet-applied membrane.
-When it comes to surface preparation, although a fluid-applied membrane is a little more forgiving with regards to surface profile, proper preparation is still The installation schedule is similarly dependent on many variables, but a sheet-applied membrane system usually requires an estimated two to three times the installation time compared to a spray-applied waterproofing membrane system.
+When it comes to surface preparation, although a fluid-applied membrane is a little more forgiving with regards to surface profile, proper preparation is still critical.
+The installation schedule is similarly dependent on many variables, but a sheet-applied membrane system usually requires an estimated two to three times the installation time compared to a spray-applied waterproofing membrane system.
 The ability of cold fluid-applied membranes to be installed over ‘green’ concrete is another advantage in regard to the ever-shortening construction schedule.

 Liquid-applied waterproofing materials